Create an Airwallex account today

 Send, receive, and exchange 35+ currencies; issue physical and virtual cards; add unlimited team members; local and global bank details

-Plans start at $10/month, $10 for international transfers outside of your monthly limit; $0.20 for local transfers outside of your limit
+Plans start at A$10/month, A$10 for international transfers outside of your monthly limit; A$0.20 for local transfers outside of your limit

 The top Wise alternatives: key features and fees

-Airwallex, OFX, Payoneer, PayPal, and Revolut are all great alternatives to Wise, but each have their unique strengths.
-Our platform, Airwallex stands out from the rest with our end-to-end financial operations and global reach.
+Airwallex, OFX, Payoneer, PayPal, and Revolut are all great alternatives to Wise, but each has its unique strengths.
+Our platform, Airwallex, stands out from the rest thanks to its end-to-end financial operations and global reach.
 It’s a strong option if you’re looking to scale your financial operations domestically or internationally.

-Below, we summarise the key features and fees of each.
+Below, we summarise the key features and fees of each Wise alternative.
 For full product and fee information, including other charges, please visit each provider’s official website.

 Airwallex

-Airwallex is more than just powerful multi-currency support and FX transfers; you can also earn competitive returns on your AUD and USD funds through innovative features like Yield, as well as access Corporate Cards, accounts payable, Expense Management and fully-customisable checkouts for businesses accepting payments.
+We also offer more than just powerful multi-currency support and FX transfers.
+You can earn competitive returns on your AUD and USD funds through innovative features like Yield and get access to spend management cards, accounts payable and expense management tools, and fully customisable checkouts.

-Unlike Wise, Airwallex provides a more comprehensive financial solution that simplifies global growth by integrating various financial tools and services into one platform.
+Unlike Wise, Airwallex provides a more comprehensive financial solution that simplifies global growth by integrating a range of tools and services into a single platform.

 What fees does Airwallex charge?

-Airwallex’s ‘Explore’ bundle starts from $29 per month, which can be waived by holding a minimum of $10,000 or depositing $5,000 per month.
-You can make transfers to over 120 currencies fee-free, while international transfers are 0.5% above interbank rates for major currencies and 1% for all other currencies.
+Our ‘Explore’ bundle starts at A$29/month, which you can waive by holding a minimum of A$10,000 or depositing A$5,000 monthly.
+You can make transfers to 120+ currencies fee-free, while international transfers are 0.5% above interbank rates for major currencies and 1% for all other currencies.

 Pros

-• The platform enables businesses to convert, send, and hold funds across an extensive global network.
+• Lets businesses convert, send, and hold funds across an extensive global network

 Cons

-• Airwallex operates entirely online, with no physical branches available.
+• Operates entirely online; no physical branches available

-• The platform regularly releases new updates and optimisations, which may require users to adapt to changing features and interfaces.
+• Regularly releases new updates and optimisations, which may require users to adapt to changing features and interfaces

 OFX